-Residential courses, run over five nights, again formed the core of our activities in 2017 offering a wonderful variety of adventure and fun activities in some of the most spectacular and awe-inspiring scenery that the UK has to offer.
+Residential courses, in the main run over five nights, will again formed the core of our activities in 2018 offering a wonderful variety of adventure and fun activities in some of the most spectacular and awe-inspiring scenery that the UK has to offer.

 The breath-taking beauty of Skye and the Scottish Highlands provide the kind of back drop in which young people can thrive and while our programme is based around fun, there is also a serious side to it.
 We want our young participants to experience the thrill of helping a friend succeed, of discovering that they have skills they never knew they had and of finding out that working as a team doesn't just benefit the individual but everyone.

 Despite the difficult financial situation we have now been able to offer 80 places in each of the last three years.
-For 2018 we would hope to add at least another eight places, subject to the necessary funding being available.
+For 2018 we are very much on track for a ten percent increase on places, subject to the necessary funding being available.

 To date our experience has shown that young people thrive in such fantastic settings and the incredible backdrops allow them to enjoy new challenges and experiences which they are never likely to forget.